pgrunm/pgrunm/README.md

 - 👋 Hello, I’m Pascal :-)
-- 👀 I’m interested in all around DevOps, cloud and how to automate stuff.
+- 👀 I’m interested in all around DevOps, cloud and how to automate stuff in Kubernetes.
-- 🌱 I’m currently learning how to develop a discord bot.
+- 🌱 I’m currently improving my Go skills. 🥳
 - 📫 How to reach me?
 Find me on my [blog](https://pgrunm.github.io).

 <!---